Tswana people: Batswana–Boer Wars

-Battle of Khutiyabasadi
+Tswana-Ndebele war: Battle of Khutiyabasadi

-The Batawana's (Tswana tribe/clan) fight against invading Ndebele of 1884.
-When the amaNdebele arrived at Toteng, they thus found the village abandoned.
+While the Tswana borders in the South were secured primarily due to an agreed peace agreement with the Boers, danger still lurked in the northern frontiers as Batswana experienced occasional incursions and raids by marauding Ndebele armies who had settled in Southern Zimbabwe.
+This culminated in the Battle of Dimawe, in which the Batawana Tswana Clan, led by Kgosi (Chief) Moremi, dealt a heavy defeat that put an end to Ndebele incursions into Botswana and set the stage for the collapse of the Ndebele kingdom.
+The invading AmaNdebele arrived at Toteng in 1884 and found the village abandoned.
 But, as they settled down to enjoy their bloodless conquest, about seventy mounted Batawana under Kgosi Moremi's personal command appeared, all armed with breech-loading rifles.
-In classic commando style the cavalry began to harass the much larger enemy force with lethal hit and run volleys.
+In classic commando style, the cavalry began to harass the much larger enemy force with lethal hit-and-run volleys.
 Meanwhile, another group of traditionally armed subjects of the Kgosi also made their presence known.

-At this point the amaNdebele commander, Lotshe, took the bait dividing his army into two groups.
+At this point, the AmaNdebele commander, Lotshe, took the bait, dividing his army into two groups.
 One party pursued Moremi's small force, while the other fruitlessly tried to catch up to what they believed was the main body of Batawana.

 As the invaders generally lacked guns, as well as horses, Moremi continued to harass his pursuers, inflicting significant casualties while remaining unscathed.

-The primary mission of Moremi's men was not, however, to inflict losses on the enemy so much as to ensnare them into a well designed trap.
+The primary mission of Moremi's men was not, however, to inflict losses on the enemy so much as to ensnare them in a well designed trap.
 His force thus gradually retreated northward towards Khutiyabasadi, drawing the amaNdebele to where the main body of defenders were already well entrenched.

-As they approached the swamp area south Khutiyabasadi, Lotshe struggled to reunite his men, perhaps sensing that they were approaching a showdown.
-But, instead, Moremi's Batawana, now joined by Qhunkunyane's Wayeyi drew the amaNdebele still deeper into the swamps.
+As they approached the swamp area south of Khutiyabasadi, Lotshe struggled to reunite his men, perhaps sensing that they were approaching a showdown.
+But, instead, Moremi's Batawana, now joined by Qhunkunyane's Wayeyi, drew the amaNdebele still deeper into the swamps.

-In this area of poor visibility, due to the thick tall reeds, the Batawana and Wayeyi were able to employ additional tricks to lure the invaders towards their ultimate doom.
-At one point a calf and its mother were tied to separate trees to make Lotshe's men think that they were finally catching up to their main prize, the elusive Batawana cattle.
-As they pressed forward the amaNdebele were further unnerved by additional hit and run attacks and sniping by small bands of Batawana marksmen.
-Certainly they could not have been comfortable in the unfamiliar Okavango environment.
+In this area of poor visibility, due to the thick, tall reeds, the Batawana and Wayeyi were able to employ additional tricks to lure the invaders towards their ultimate doom.
+At one point, a calf and its mother were tied to separate trees to make Lotshe's men think that they were finally catching up to their main prize, the elusive Batawana cattle.
+As they pressed forward, the AmaNdebele were further unnerved by additional hit-and-run attacks and sniping by small bands of Batawana marksmen.
+Certainly, they could not have been comfortable in the unfamiliar Okavango environment.